apache/incubator-devlake-website/docs/DeveloperManuals/Project.md

 - `plugins/gitlab/models/project.go`
 - `plugins/gitlab/models/transformation_rule.go`

-## Metrics Plugin
+## Metric Plugins

-For example `Dora`, and `Refdff` plugins belong to the `Metrics Plugin`
+For example `Dora`, and `Refdff` plugins belong to the `Metric Plugins`

-These plugins are mainly for calculating various metrics, they do not directly contact the data source, so we classify them as `Metrics Plugin`.
+These plugins are mainly for calculating various metrics, they do not directly contact the data source, so we classify them as `Metric Plugins`.

 ## The PluginMetric Interface

-`Metrics Plugin` needs to implement the `PluginMetric` interface to support `project`
+`Metric Plugins` needs to implement the `PluginMetric` interface to support `project`

 The interface definition for this interface looks like this: